HISTORY OF FIVE ELEMENTS

 Human relationships to the cycles of the day, seasons and moon were of interest to traditional Chinese healers, and the Five Element theory became a fundamental part of traditional healing.

 Early writing on the Five Elements can be found in the classic Chinese text Inner Canon of the Yellow Emperor commonly dated to between the first and fourth centuries BC.
-In a medical context, the Five Elements were arranged in a circle where Earth was moved from the center to being part of the ring.
+In a medical context, the Five Elements were arranged in a circle while Earth moved from the center to being part of the ring.

 The principles of the Five Elements became widespread and are fundamental in practices such as acupuncture, feng shui, shiatsu, chi gong, BaZi astrology and healing through foods.